Choral Arts Society of Washington: History

 On September 8, 1971, members of the chorus participated (as the professional "Norman Scribner Choir") in the world premiere of Bernstein's MASS.
 The performance was part of the opening festivities for the Kennedy Center.
 Following its opening, Scribner was credited with "mov[ing] effectively to take advantage of the resources of the Kennedy Center, making it the central performing platform for his chorus."
 On October 29, 1974, the chorus performed underground for a ceremony during the construction of the Washington Metro, in the Metro Center station.

 In 1981, The New York Times characterized the Choral Arts as "an excellent chorus of the type found today in many large American cities, with solid musicianship, smooth tone and competence in a wide range of choral repertory."
 The choir often collaborated with the NSO under Mstislav Rostropovich during his tenure as NSO music director (1977–94), and he independently led the chorus in performances of Rachmaninoff's Vespers on several occasions during the 1980s.
-A landmark 1987 recording of the Vespers - the first by an American chorus - significantly increased interest in recording the work among other choirs in the United States and elsewhere.
+A landmark 1987 recording of the Vespers—the first by an American chorus—significantly increased interest in recording the work among other choirs in the United States and elsewhere.

 In 1990, Rostropovich stated that "[t]he existence of this wonderful group ... has completely changed the life of Washington, D.C."
-By then, the organization - "long a mom-and-pop operation" - had "metamorphosed into a highly professional enterprise" that included a full-time administrative staff, a "new and very active board," an endowment campaign, and a program devoted to minority participation in choral music in Washington.
+By then, the organization—"long a mom-and-pop operation"—had "metamorphosed into a highly professional enterprise" that included a full-time administrative staff, a "new and very active board," an endowment campaign, and a program devoted to minority participation in choral music in Washington.
 In 1993, the chorus embarked on its first two international tours - a summer tour to Italy, and a fall tour with the NSO to Russia that received world media attention (see Tours, above).

 In August 2010, Scribner announced that he would retire as artistic director on August 31, 2012.
-On March 28, 2012, the Society announced the appointment of Scott Tucker as its next artistic director.
-Tucker began his tenure with Choral Arts in its 2012–13 season, preparing the chorus for a performance of Beethoven's Missa Solemnis for the National Symphony under the direction of Christoph Eschenbach.
+On March 28, 2012, the society announced the appointment of Scott Tucker as its next artistic director.
+Tucker began his tenure with Choral Arts in its 2012–13 season, preparing the chorus for a performance of Beethoven's Missa Solemnis for the National Symphony Orchestra under the direction of Christoph Eschenbach.
 The 2013–14 season was Tucker's first to fully plan as artistic director.

 Organization

 Choral Arts operates with an annual budget of approximately $2 million, with income derived from ticket revenues, individual and corporate donations, and government grants.
-During its 25th anniversary season in 1989–1990, the Society held a $2.5 million campaign to raise $2 million for an endowment fund and $500,000 for current expenses.
+During its twenty-fifth anniversary season in 1989–1990, the Society held a $2.5 million campaign to raise $2 million for an endowment fund and $500,000 for current expenses.

 Choral Arts holds an annual black-tie holiday benefit concert and gala, an event described as "a highlight of the holiday social season" in Washington.
-The funds raised by the gala account for 30 percent of the Society's annual budget.
+The funds raised by the gala account for thirty percent of the society's annual budget.